omarmaher100/SummariesApp/README.md

 # SummariesApp
-Angular 8 and ASP.NET Core 3.0 Application
+Angular 8 and Asp.Net Core 3.0 App
+## Featuers
 In this app you can add, update , delete books